ahmetdogukankonuk/dashboard/README.md

 # Bootstrap 5 Responsive Admin Dashboard
+## Feel Free To Use & Follow For More Projects :)

-If you want to take a look at the project live visit: [Dashboard](https://adk-cms-dashboard.netlify.app/)
+If you want to take a look at the project live, visit: [Dashboard](https://adk-cms-dashboard.netlify.app/)

 ![dashboard.gif](dashboard.gif)